AlexTempel/SYSC-3303-Project-Iteration-2/README.txt

 Peter - Scheduler Logic

 Jake - Floor subsystem
+The floor subsystem is in charge of reading the input file and pasring the data into TimedRequest and Request objects, checking through all the requests and looking if there is a request for the current ttime, if there is, then the floor converts the request into a packet message then into a datagram packet to then be sent to the scheduler subsystem.

+Testing
-     - CurrentRequest Test Instructions
+CurrentRequest Test Instructions
-        When testing, ensure to input your current time into the second row of data (the line after 17:30) in TestInput.csv, only put hours and minutes, leave the seconds as zeroes this test will only assert true if it is your PC's local time in the file
+Before running the test, ensure to input your current time into the second row of data (the line after 17:30) in TestInput.csv file.
+Only put hours and minutes, leave the seconds as zeroes.
+The tests will only run if you do this.

 Kam - Elevator